Writers Write is your writing resource. In this post, we tell you how to write a book blurb in five easy steps.

 I saw The Edge of Tomorrow today, and I decided to write a blurb using this formula.

 - London.
 The near future.
 Aliens have invaded Earth and colonised Europe.
-Major William Cage is a PR expert for the US Army, which is working with the British to prevent the invaders from crossing the English Channel.
+Major William Cage is a PR expert for the US Army working with the British to stop the invaders crossing the English Channel.
 Battle after battle is lost until an unexpected victory gives humanity hope.

 - A planned push into Europe fails.
 Cage finds himself in a war he has no way to fight and he is killed.
 However, he wakes up, rebooted back a day every time he dies.

-- He lives through hellish day after day, until he finds another soldier, Sergeant Rita Vrataski, who understands what he can do to fight the enemy.
-Cage and Vrataski have to take the fight to the aliens, learning more after each repeated encounter.
+- He lives through hellish day after day, until he finds Sergeant Rita Vrataski who shows him how to fight the enemy.

-- If they succeed, they will save Earth.
+- They painstakingly work out how to destroy the aliens.
+If they succeed, they will save Earth.

 - This thrilling, action-packed, science-fiction war story will show you how heroes are made and wars can be won.
 Against the odds.